vijayv/vijayv.github.io/_posts/2015-04-03-Premier League Head to Head.md

       <li>The color of each band represents the team that has the most wins in that respective head-to-head match up.</li>
       <li>Hover over each team's name to find identify that teams record with each of the other teams.</li>
       <li>Hover over each chord to see a tool-tip of the head-to-head stats between the two teams.</li>
+      <li>The size of each wedge is representative of the total number of games that team has won against the others in the top 5. </li>
     </ul>
     <p>Data was gathered from <a href="http://www.arsenal-world.co.uk/head_to_head/manchester_city/vs/liverpool/index.shtml"> this location</a>.</p>
 </div>